RajeshMajumder97/RMTMLE/README.md

 ### 17th August 2023

 Go to https://rajeshmajumder97.github.io/RMTMLE/ to see the presentation.

-Go my blog  https://rajeshmajumderblog.netlify.app/ and leave a comment.
+Go to my blog  https://rajeshmajumderblog.netlify.app/ and leave a comment.